ronenkr/Pocket-Dongle-S3/README.md

 ## 🛒 Hardware Source

 This ESP32-S3 Pocket Dongle can be found on AliExpress and similar electronics marketplaces.
 Search for "ESP32-S3 0.96 LCD USB dongle" or similar terms.

-## 📞 Support

-If you encounter any issues or have questions:
-- 🐛 **Report bugs**: Open an issue on GitHub
-- 💡 **Feature requests**: Open an issue with the "enhancement" label
-- 📧 **General questions**: Check existing issues or create a new one

-## ⭐ Show Your Support

-If this project helped you, please give it a ⭐ star on GitHub!